An Ultimate Gate Valve Guide. Working, Types, and Applications

 Q. Can I use a gate valve for flow regulation?

 Gate valves are better for on-off flow control than regulating the flow.
-Other valves, like globe or butterfly valves, are relatable for precise flow control.
+Other valves, like globe or butterfly valves, are suitable for precise flow control.

 Q. How do I maintain a gate valve?

-Q. What should I do if there is leakage in my gate valve?
+Q. What should I do if there is a leakage in my gate valve?

 Turn off the water or gas supply immediately if you notice a leak.
 Check for loose connections or damaged seals.
 If you can’t find the cause, seek assistance from a professional plumber or valve technician.